webplatform/docs/dom/ClipboardData/index.md

 }}
 {{Standardization_Status|W3C Working Draft}}
 {{API_Name}}
-{{Summary_Section|Non standard.
-Proprietary.
-Retrieves the information from the clipboard as part of clipboard operation events.}}
+{{Summary_Section|Retrieves the information from the clipboard as part of clipboard operation events.}}
 {{API_Object}}
 {{Examples_Section
 |Not_required=No